awilli1186/wee-website/source/content/blog/wee-3-released.md

 global:
   seoTitle: Wee 3 Released
   seoDesc: 6 months in the making, Wee 3 is a massive update and an exciting evolution.
 Read more for all the details.
-  bodyClass: blog
 ---

-It's been 6 months since Wee 2.4 was released and 2.5 years since the initial public availability.
+It's been 6 months since Wee 2.4 was published and 2.5 years since the initial public release.
 A lot has changed in that time.
-The framework has grown from essentially an HTML boilerplate and mixin library to an all-in-one platform that meets all the requirements of many projects.
-The best part of all this is that the additional compiled size if you enable all the new features is only ~3KB gzipped.
+The framework has grown from an HTML boilerplate and mixin library to an all-in-one tool that satisfies the requirements of many projects.
+The best part is that the additional compiled size with all the features enabled is only ~3KB gzipped in Wee 3.

 There were a few primary objectives with this release.
 One was to pull out the library and build process into an npm module.
 This makes updating simple - just run `npm update` and you're done.
 There was also considerable work to bring consistency between the APIs and quite a bit of deprecated code was removed.
-There are also a few new major features including the HTML5 History interface and data-binding applications.
+There are also new major features including the HTML5 History interface and data-binding applications.

 You can read the [full release notes](https://github.com/weepower/wee/releases/tag/3.0.0) on GitHub but here are some of the highlights: